Is building a startup like making a movie?

 Contributor - 21 August 2018 -

-Like any two processes that lead to creating something, there are similarities on the surface between Product & Video creation.
+Like any two processes that lead to creating something especially in the startup world, there are similarities on the surface between Product & Video creation.
 Both start with an initial idea.
-This idea then evolves to become a full-fledged concept.
+This business idea then evolves to become a full-fledged concept and overall success depends on it.
 Along with it, comes planning and execution.
 Through the journey, we sought multiple feedback from several people and implemented them into the execution process.
 Once the end-product nears completion, marketing activities begin.
 Eventually, the product or video is presented to the end consumers.

 I, for one, am a movie-making noob but thankfully my friends were more adept.
 However, I have experience in music production.
 We worked on a whole bunch of short videos.
 Eventually, we saw success with a video we called “Indian Nod: Explained”.
 Through the course of creating videos, we learned that several factors lead to success.
 Amongst many, one is extremely crucial – a unified vision.

-This is no different from the thing that leads to successful products.
-The founders alone can’t be the ones with the vision for their product.
+This is no different from the thing that leads to successful business products.
+The founders alone can’t be the ones with the vision for their successful business product.
 The end objective should be sharp and clear in the minds of everyone working to create the product, business and technical folks alike.
-The vision must cut through the various layers – founders, product owners, UX, developers, QA, dev-ops, sales, marketing, et al. A sound process can act as a vital catalyst and ensure a great concept’s evolution into a world-class product.
+Following this golden rule will surely help the early-stage startups with the starup success.
+The vision must cut through the various layers – founders, product owners, UX, developers, QA, dev-ops, sales, marketing, et al. A sound process can act as a vital catalyst and ensure a great concept’s evolution into a world-class product that would attract a lot of customer trust as well.